ajain13/freighter/README.md

         URL at which the Aurora Scheduler exists as [url]:[port] -file string
         JSON file containing job definition
-  -clusters string
-        Location of the clusters.json file used by aurora.
-  -cluster string
-        Name of cluster to run job on (default "devcluster") -username string
+  -username string
         Username to use for authorization (default "aurora") -password string